Ceviche9/Ceviche9/README.md

 ## 👨🏿‍🚀 About me

-- Student at <a href="https://ifce.edu.br">IFCE - Federal Institute of Education, Science and Technology of Ceará</a>.
+- Chemistry student at <a href="https://ifce.edu.br">IFCE - Federal Institute of Education, Science and Technology of Ceará</a>.
-- Full Stack Developer.
+- focusing on improving my skills in full stack development.
 - Mobile development enthusiast.
-- I'm currently focused to improve my skills on the typescript ecosystem.
+- in love with the typescript ecosystem 💙

 ---